Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Compression for Dropout-Induced Bernoulli Mixtures

+where $\theta\in[0,1]$ is the dropout rate.
+Note that $d_b$ is a discrete distribution with support \(\{0,1\}^n\).
+Given any input distribution $p_{in}$, the output distribution of a dropout layer is defined as

-which is parameterized by the success probability, i.e., dropout rate, $\theta\in[0,1]$.
-For a discrete input distribution $d_{in}=\sum_{i=1}^N\evpi{i}\vc_i$, which can represent a (set of) fixed input points of the SNN, the distribution at an intermediate layer of a dropout network, or the signature approximation at an intermediate layer of a VI network, the output distribution of a dropout layer takes the form of a mixture of multivariate Bernoulli distributions:
+which is a mixture distribution of $2^n$ components.
+If the input distribution $p_{in}$ is a discrete distribution of size $N$, such as the distribution at an intermediate layer of a dropout network, or a signature approximation in a VI-trained network, then the output becomes a discrete distribution with support size $N\cdot 2^{n}$.
+Specifically, for $d_{in}=\sum_{i=1}^N\evpi{i}\delta_{\vc_i}$, we have

-Note that $d_{out}$ is a discrete distribution with a support of size $N\cdot 2^{n}$, i.e., $d_{out}\in\discMeas_{N\cdot 2^{n}}(\eucl^n)$.
-As such, performing formal analysis on $d_{out}$ quickly becomes computationally intractable for reasonably large $n$.
-Hence, we aim to construct a tractable discrete approximation $\bar{d}_{out}\in\discMeas_M(\eucl^n)$ of size $M$ of $d_{out}$ with error bounds.
-For this, we can employ Algorithm \ref{al:compressGMMs}, which clusters the elements of $d_{out}$ into $M$ clusters using M-means clustering and replaces each cluster with a single element using moment matching.
-The algorithm then solves a discrete optimal transport problem to compute the resulting 2-Wasserstein distance.
-This procedure can be computationally demanding for mixtures with a large number of components.
-Instead, we can use the structure of the mixture of Bernoulli distributions to efficiently cluster the mixtures and obtain a closed-form upper bound on the 2-Wasserstein distance, as we show below.

-To compress $d_{out}$ to a discrete distribution with $M$ elements, we first collect the indices of the $\log_2(M)$ neurons with the largest absolute weight value in set $\sI$ using a simple sorting operation.
-Then, we take